10 Things You Didn’t Know About Rotorua!

 7. Rotorua Has the World’s Only “Living” Maori Village

 Rotorua is home to Whakarewarewa, the world’s only living Māori village.
 Here, the Māori people have lived for generations, using the geothermal resources around them for cooking, bathing, and heating their homes.
-At Whakarewarewa Village, you can see traditional wood carving, flax weaving, and other Maori arts and crafts being passed down through the generations.
+At Whakarewarewa Village, Māori artisans pass down traditional wood carving, flax weaving, and other cultural crafts through the generations—right before your eyes.
 You can even take part in a traditional haka (a war dance) or enjoy a hangi feast—a meal cooked in the earth using hot stones and geothermal heat.
 It’s a rare chance to connect with New Zealand’s rich cultural heritage.

 Read more: Discovering Aotearoa: Māori Culture Experiences in New Zealand – FiveE Travel